WHO Are You

 If you hold clear title and would like to make a donation of this nature please contact us to make arrangements.
 Please note that to make donations other than cash you must hold and be able to transfer clear title.
 All types of vehicles must run properly and be in good, salable physical condition.
 Non-monetary donations must be accompanied with a statement of value as determined by a professional appraiser.

-HOW Your Donation Reaches the Corvallis Police
+How Does My Donation Reach the Corvallis Police Department?

 The Corvallis Police Department designated Chief Jon Sassaman as liaison to Friends of Corvallis Police.
 Chief Sassaman is the official spokesperson for the Department in regard to Friends of Corvallis Police and he will receive directly the items that Friends of Corvallis Police purchases on behalf of the Department.